NVIDIA/aistore/docs/cli/bucket.md

 ### `ais ls aws --all` or (same) `ais ls s3: --all`

-List absolutely all buckets that cluster can "see" inclduing those that are not necessarily **present** in the cluster.
+List absolutely all buckets that cluster can "see" including those that are not necessarily **present** in the cluster.

 ### `ais ls ais://` or (same) `ais ls ais`